-I

 Situation: Feeling: Thought: Behavior:

 What did you eat?
-How mu ıch?
+How mu ich?

-What could you have done instead?
+What could you have done instand?

-What could you have done misecua.
+what could you have done illisteau:

-ı ı

 Situation: Feeling: Thought: Behavior:

-Situation: Feeling: Thought: Behavior:

-Situation: Feeling: Thought: Behavior:

-Situation: Feeling: Thought: Behavior:

-Thought: Behavior:

-Situation: What did you eat?
-How mu Thought: Behavior:

-Thought: Behavior:

-Thought: Behavior:

 What did you eat?
-How mu ıch?
-Thought: Behavior:

-ıch?
-Thought: Behavior:

-What did you eat?
-How mu ıch?
-Thought: Behavior:
+How mu l ıch?

+What could you have done instead?

-Do I Show Signs of Stress Eating?
+Do You or Your Child Show Signs of Stress Eating?

-Answer these questions about stress eating.
-Do some of them describe you?
-Talk about your answers with your parents and your PAL.
-Never or Almost Never Some- times Always or Almost Always 1.
+My Stress Eating My Child's Stress Eating Answer these questions about stress eating for Never Always Never Always yourself first, then for your child. or Some- or or Some- or Almost times Almost Almost times Almost Never Always Never Always 1.
 My thoughts turn to food when I get upset.
 2. Negative thinking makes me want to eat.
 3. I eat fast and take in a lot of food without having time to enjoy it.
 4. I eat to satisfy a hungry feeling even though I am not physically hungry.
 5. I experience a strong need to eat that I cannot control.
 6. I have a fear of not being able to stop eating.
 7. After I overeat, I feel bad.
 8. I think about eating a lot and feel like I'm constantly struggling not to eat.
 9. I like to eat alone so that no one knows how much I eat.
 10. I eat so fast I don't feel full until I'm stuffed.
 11. I stuff myself.
 I eat way more than is healthy or normal for anyone.
 12. I feel like I live to eat.